http://[domain]:[port]/clover/api/rest/[api-version]/docs.html

 http://example.com:8080/clover/api/rest/v1/dashboards/1/monitors

-Authentication and Authorization
+Authentication and authorization

 Requests to the API must be authenticated, the API uses basic HTTP authentication.
 Regarding authorization, the user used to authenticate the request needs to have the required permissions to read or modify the specific resource.

-All operations on monitors require the existing permission Monitoring section
+All operations on monitors require the existing permission Monitoring section.

-CSRF Protection
+CSRF protection

 The REST API provides protection against Cross-Site Request Forgery (CSRF) attacks.

-header in every request to the API, same as described in chapter Simple HTTP API, in CSRF Protection and is also controlled globally by the same configuration property security.csrf.protection.enabled
+The mechanism basically requires the presence of a X-Requested-By header in every request to the API, same as described in chapter Simple HTTP API, in CSRF Protection and is also controlled globally by the same configuration property security.csrf.protection.enabled.

 To put all the information together, an example API request to create a new monitor resource can look like: